BRIDAL STYLES

 Ideal for: Brides who want a dramatic, glamorous silhouette.

 In Photos: The flare creates dynamic shapes and shadows.
-Perfect for bold, elegant portraits.
+Lace or beads shining with sunlight help create sophisticated and elegant portraits.

 3. Sheath